Independent analysis and reporting on the Horn of Africa

 East Africa's economic hub and a key diplomatic broker in regional conflicts.
 We cover Kenya's domestic politics, its mediation role in South Sudan and Somalia, and its economic ties with the broader Horn.

-Horn Updates is an independent project run by a small team with deep roots in and professional ties to the Horn of Africa.
-Our backgrounds span journalism, policy research, and regional affairs.
+Horn Updates is an independent analysis platform run by a small editorial team with deep professional and personal ties to the Horn of Africa.
+Our backgrounds span journalism, policy research, conflict analysis, and regional affairs.
 We are not funded by any government, political party, or advocacy group.
-We launched in 2024 out of a shared conviction that this region deserved better, more accessible English-language coverage.
+We launched in 2024 out of a shared conviction that this region deserved better, more accessible English-language analysis.

 Horn Updates does not take editorial positions on ongoing conflicts or political disputes.
 Our job is to surface reporting from multiple perspectives and let readers draw their own conclusions.
 Where we publish opinion pieces, they are clearly labelled and attributed.

-Advertising on this site does not influence which stories we cover or how we summarise them.
+Advertising on this site does not influence which stories we cover or how we report on them.
+We do not accept sponsored content or paid placement of any kind.
 See our Editorial Policy for full details.

-We welcome corrections, source suggestions, and general feedback.
-If you are a publisher and have concerns about how your content is presented, please write to us — we will respond promptly.
+We welcome corrections, source suggestions, tip-offs, and general feedback.
+If you are a publisher with concerns about how your content is presented, please write to us, we will respond within 48 hours.

 Email: admin@hornupdates.com | Contact page